decentralized-identity/keri/docs/Q-and-A-Security.md

 ## *Q: What is KAACE?
 The primary purpose of the KA2CE algorithm is to protect the controller’s ability to promulgate the authoritative copy of its key event history despite external attack.
 This includes maintaining a sufficient degree of availability such that any validator may obtain an authoritative copy on demand.

+## ***Q: Each DLT has a strategy that has been vetted and tested, often with billions of dollars at stake.
+With KERI, the witness strategy seems disturbingly variable?

+{TBW prio 1}

 # Q&A section Watchers